Decision

 Sanctuary’s stress testing meets the requirements of the Governance and Financial Viability Standard and demonstrates that it has the financial capacity to withstand a reasonable range of adverse scenarios.
 Mitigating actions are credible, developed and understood and the board is fully engaged in Sanctuary’s stress testing and mitigation planning.

-Based on the evidence gained from this inspection, we have concluded that there is appropriate assurance that Sanctuary’s financial plans are consistent with, and support its financial strategy.
+Based on evidence gained from the stability check, we have assurance that Sanctuary meets the viability requirements of the Governance and Financial Viability Standard.
+Sanctuary’s financial plans are consistent with, and support, its financial strategy.
 Sanctuary has access to sufficient liquidity, an adequately funded business plan and is forecasting to continue to meet its financial covenants.
-Performance against golden rules and covenants is closely monitored and regularly reported to board.

-Sanctuary continues to meet our viability requirements.
+Sanctuary continues to meet our viability requirements and has financial capability to deal with adverse scenarios.
 Sanctuary’s financial plan is based on the delivery of its strategy, which involves disposing of assets that are not central to its purpose.
 Transformation and integration programmes are in place to generate efficiency savings following the addition of social housing providers into the group in 2023 and 2024.
-Sanctuary is also increasing investment into its existing homes including fire remediation, this further reduces its financial capacity.
+Sanctuary is also increasing investment into its existing homes including fire remediation.

 Background to the judgement